jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focused risk types 🧐

-Focusing on different risk types individually improves accuracy significantly compared to training a single model to predict whether a headline represents a risk or non-risk headline.
+Focusing on different risk types (political, security and economic) individually improves accuracy significantly compared to training a single model to predict whether a headline represents a risk or non-risk headline.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results